NTFS File System: Definition, Features, OS, Error Fix, Format

 If you use a Mac computer and need to read and write files on an NTFS drive (USB, HDD, SSD, etc.), you can utilize a professional NTFS for Mac tool.

-BuhoNTFS, a free NTFS for Mac tool, helps you easily mount the NTFS drive in read & write mode on Mac and lets you smoothly read and write files on the NTFS drive from your Mac.
+BuhoNTFS, a professional NTFS for Mac tool, helps you easily mount the NTFS drive in read & write mode on Mac and lets you smoothly read and write files on the NTFS drive from your Mac.

 BuhoNTFS